-Join Turi McKinley for an in-depth discussion in this video Prototyping fast and often, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Prototyping fast and often, part of Learning Design Thinking: Lead Change in Your Organization.

 - Experiences are experienced.
 Designing an experience in words, on post-it notes, on a whiteboard or in wire frames will never explain the experience as well as an experience of it.
 Prototyping is in essence sketching an idea in time and form, both physical and digital.
 Like a sketch on a whiteboard, they are disposable and changeable, but nothing puts your ideas to the test faster than making them experienceable.